macmanes-lab/MCBS913/README.md

 # MCBS913 Github repo
 Please place all code here.

 How to organize??
-At least name files with your name of initials.
+At least name files with your name or initials.